You are here

 - The Secretary to the Government of India in the Department of Higher Education, Ministry of Education is the Secretary General of the commission and remains in over-all charge of the work of the Commission;

-- The Joint Secretary dealing with United Nations Educational, Scientific and Cultural Organization (UNESCO) in the Department of Higher Education is the Deputy Secretary – General of the Commission and shall in the absence of Secretary-General, act as over all in-charge of the work of the Commission;
+- The Joint Secretary dealing with United Nations Educational, Scientific and Cultural Organization (UNESCO) in the Department of Higher Education is the Deputy Secretary – General of the Commission and is in the absence of Secretary-General, act as over all in-charge of the work of the Commission;

-- The membership of the commission consists of the members of five Sub-Commissions namely, Sub-Commission for (i) education; (ii) Natural Sciences; (iii) Social Sciences; (iv) Culture; and (v) Communication.
+- The membership of the commission consists of the members of five Sub-Commissions namely, Sub-Commission for (i) Education; (ii) Natural Sciences; (iii) Social Sciences; (iv) Culture; and (v) Communication.
 The membership of the commission is of two categories; (1) Individual; and (2) Institutional.
 Each Sub-Commission consists of not more than ten “Individual” and ten “Institutional” members;

 - The President nominates individual members in their personal capacity from among eminent educationists/eminent scientists/persons distinguished in the fields of Social Sciences, Humanities and Culture/persons distinguished in the field of Communication.
 Members hold office for a term of four years.
 It is, however open to the Government of India to dissolve and reconstitute the Commission earlier than four years or to extend the term of individual members until the reconstitution of the commission on the expiry of the four years term;